-All matters involving sexual harassment reports shall remain confidential to the extent possible as long as doing so is in accordance with applicable law and policy and does not preclude the district from responding effectively to the harassment or preventing future harassment.
-Filing a complaint or otherwise reporting sexual harassment shall not reflect upon the individual's status or affect grades.
+All matters involving sex-based harassment reports shall remain confidential to the extent possible as long as doing so is in accordance with applicable law and policy and does not preclude the district from responding effectively to the harassment or preventing future harassment.
+Filing a complaint or otherwise reporting sex-based harassment will not reflect upon the individual's status or affect grades.

-The district will take appropriate corrective action to: make the harassed student whole by restoring lost educational opportunities; prevent harassment from recurring; or prevent retaliation against anyone who reports sexual harassment or participates in a harassment investigation.
+The district will take appropriate corrective action to make the harassed student whole by restoring lost educational opportunities, prevent harassment from recurring, or prevent retaliation against anyone who reports sex-based harassment or participates in a harassment investigation.
+A formal report or finding of harassment will not be required before the district takes corrective action.